 Small jars of my hot sauce recipe sealed and stamped with bottling wax with a sisal rope to aid in removing the wax when opening.

-I ended up making bottling/sealing wax when I was making invitations to an event I was planning.
+Many years ago I wanted to find sealing wax for invitations for a murder mystery party I was planning.
 I wanted to seal the envelopes with wax and a stamp for that unique effect to go along with the theme of the event.
 I went to every store available to find this product.
 This was well before online shopping was widely available for purchasing anything you could think of.
-I wasn’t giving up on my idea and since Michaels stores weren’t prevalent in Canada yet, I needed to use my brain to figure this out.
-I went to the library and found a book that said that letter wax was originally made with beeswax, and then eventually mineral pigments were added for color.
-I had a few different colours of beeswax candles that I melted and this worked wonderfully with my sealing stamp that I had found among Nanny MacDougall’s crafty possessions.
+I wasn’t giving up on my idea and since Michaels stores weren’t prevalent in Canada yet, I went to the library and found a book that said that letter wax was originally made with beeswax, and then eventually mineral pigments were added for colour.
+I had a few different colours of beeswax candles that I melted and this worked pretty good with my sealing stamp that I had found among Nanny MacDougall’s crafty possessions.

-Eventually I came up with idea to seal my jars of homemade condiments and wine and place my seal in the wax.
-It didn’t work how I wanted, and was too crumbly and a pain to remove.
+Eventually I had an idea to seal my jars of homemade vinegars, condiments, and bottles of wine by dipping them in the wax.
+Beeswax didn’t work quite how I wanted it to.
+It was too crumbly and a pain to remove.
 After many mixes and messes, trying everything from colored beeswax candles, cheese wax, and paraffin wax, I remembered trying to clean up the large round balls of melted glue stick that dripped on Mr. Handy’s grandmothers craft table.
 I used a small pot to melt the glue sticks.
 After testing a few batches with every combination of glue and wax I had, I came up with this recipe.
 A glue stick style wax which is a flexible sealing wax for mailing through today’s postal systems is now able to be purchased at specialty craft stores.
-However imo this wax isn’t great for dipping and sealing bottles and it’s expensive to use for this type of project.
-The only place I could find online for this type of product is Mexico.

 The combination of the wax and the glue sticks allows the wax to seal and stick to the item, yet release without crumbling completely apart.
-I have used this for such projects as sealing envelopes, gift bag decoration, seal for pirate’s treasure maps, sealing ribbon to gifts, parchment paper letters, wedding invitations, decorative bottle sealing wax on bottles of hot sauce, homemade ketchup, homemade vanilla, and when I bottle homemade wine.
+I have used this for such projects as sealing envelopes, gift bag decoration, seal for pirate’s treasure maps, sealing ribbon to gifts, parchment paper letters, wedding invitations, decorative bottle sealing wax on bottles of hot sauce, homemade ketchup, homemade vanilla, my soap and lotions, and when I bottle homemade wine.
 I really love the look it gives my homemade gifts and as do the recipients.
+First, I have shown the bottle dipping how to in detail, followed by a few pictures on how to use as sealing wax for envelopes etc.

 Materials Needed: